 The water is a constant factor in your work.
 When did you first explore the art of underwater photography, and what does the water mean to you?

 In my work, I use everything that surrounds me to express my ideas.
 And yes, water can often be found in my images.
 I always loved the water for its transparency, purity and strength.
 Water is so clean and visually looks so beautiful and subtle.
 The reflexes of the water seem to reflect images and light that are so unique in any given moment.
 For me, it symbolizes life and the transience of things.
-Symbolizes pleasure and sin, and in the same time purity and chastity.
+Symbolizes pleasure and sin, and at the same time purity and chastity.
+My kind of obsession with chastity and securing the prize really started after researching some of the history behind it.
 I strive to connect these two extremes and to blend them into one.
 For us to be happy, without forgetting the pain…

 I read an interesting quote by you where you stated you wouldn’t call yourself a photographer since you love processing and alternating the photos you take in Photoshop so much.
 Photoshop, and digitally editing photography, is a tough subject in art.
 Many photographers despise it, yet more and more use the medium to enhance their work.
 What is your view on the evolution from analog to digital photography, and do you think Photoshop is inevitable these days?